-Heart disease is the greatest risk for their health.
-It is the #1 killer of women.
-The risk of dying from cardiovascular disease is exponentially higher than the risk of dying from breast cancer and twice as high as the risk of dying from all other cancers combined.
+Heart disease is the leading cause of death for women in the United States, killing about one in five women each year.
+For women, the risk of dying from cardiovascular disease is exponentially higher than the risk of dying from breast cancer and twice as high as the risk of dying from all other cancers combined.

 "That's why I encourage women to exercise, avoid tobacco, eat healthy and undergo frequent heart health screenings," says Dr. Kline.